I have been contacted by DSHS and/or CPS to do an interview! What should I do?

-If you are under investigation by CPS, a CPS officer will generally contact you for an interview.
-They will also generally want to speak with family members, other children, your spouse and any witnesses to the alleged event.
-The contents of these investigations by CPS can quickly be forwarded to law enforcement for criminal charges.
-CPS investigators are technically not law enforcement officers, however, they are generally able to initiate criminal charges through law enforcement.
-Additionally, CPS investigators do not have an obligation to read you Miranda rights but keep in mind that these statements can be used against you.
+DSHS investigators are technically NOT law enforcement officers, however, they are generally able to initiate criminal charges through law enforcement.
+Additionally, DSHS investigators do not have an obligation to read you Miranda rights but keep in mind that these statements can be used against you.

-Statements made to CPS investigators can be used against you by law enforcement.
-Cooperating with a CPS investigation is generally advisable but only with an attorney familiar with the process.
+Statements made to DSHS investigators can be used against you by law enforcement.
+Cooperating with a DSHS investigation is generally advisable but only with an attorney familiar with the process.
+The local DSHS is located at:

 It is not necessarily illegal to hit a child in the State of Washington.
 There are many factors that are taken into consideration when determining if an act against a child is illegal.
 The physical discipline of a child is not unlawful when it is reasonable and moderate and inflicted by a parent, teacher or guardian for the purposes of restraining or correcting the behavior of a child.
 Use of force by other persons is illegal unless it is authorized in advance by parent or guardian.